 Current QFD models are not perfect

 The depiction of the Clausing model is not always helpful.
 Firstly, it can infer that QFD is solely about building a HoQ, which is not true.
 We do not develop the product toward a HoQ, but instead the HoQ establishes the prioritised plan for the development works to follow.
 The team-based approach promises to eliminate an organisations ‘functional over-the-wall’, or silo mentality to product development.
-The 4-phase model risks instead creating a ‘process over-the-wall’, because the model is depicted to resemble distinct process steps – one where the parts design is completed and fixed, before we start thinking about the process design.
+However, the 4-phase model risks instead creating a ‘process over-the-wall’, because the model is depicted to resemble distinct process steps – one where the parts design is completed and fixed, before we start thinking about the process design.
 This is of course not how real projects work.
-Lastly, the models and standard for QFD lack clarity about its interface to the wider design management system.
+Lastly, the models and the international standard for QFD lack clarity about its interface to the wider design management system.

 Remember: QFD is still evolving; practitioners are still learners; experts should be doubted.